-Type of impact КРІ Expected Improvements A first technical KPI which can show the improved flexibility in the responsiveness is the system response time which could be given based on the reaction requested from FA1. rea tha the sponsiveness is understood as the time to act to a request from FA1 in a shorter time an today.
-Responsiveness provided by FA2 is e enabler for improved flexibility and can be easured as time.
-Reduction from 2h to 2Min.
-The accidentology indicator will show the improvement of the operational safety for mixed traffic in urban environment with trams while reducing the human factor in the normal operation. b. of collisions with third-parties per 10.000 In travelled Decrease by 50% (ca. from 0.2 to 0.1) As operational KPI the improvement of the capacity can be used, as the increase as well indirectly improves travelling times, punctuality, quality of operation and reliability.
-Nc o. of trains on line per hour and direction Increase of 10% The cost-related operational KPI is the reduction of the Life-Cycle Cost (LCC) where especially the cost of operation includes energy consumption and productivity.
-CAPEX are assumed to be kept at today's level but with additional ergy consumption in kWh reduction easured as energy per passenger-km Reduction by 10% compared to driver's average,
+Type of impact КРІ Expected Improvements

+A first technical KPI which can show the Responsiveness is understood as the time to

+improved flexibility in the react to a request from FA1 in a shorter time Reduction from 2h

+responsiveness is the system response than today.
+Responsiveness provided by FA2 is to 2Min.

+time which could be given based on the the enabler for improved flexibility and can be

+reaction requested from FA1. measured as time.

+The accidentology indicator will show the No. of collisions with third-parties per 10.000 Decrease by 50%

+improvement of the operational safety km travelled (ca. from 0.2 to

+for mixed traffic in urban environment 0.1)

+with trams while reducing the human

+factor in the normal operation.

+As operational KPI the improvement of

+the capacity can be used, as the increase No. of trains on line per hour and direction Increase of 10%

+as well indirectly improves travelling

+times, punctuality, quality of operation

+and reliability.

+The cost-related operational KPI is the

+reduction of the Life-Cycle Cost (LCC)

-Type of impact КРІ Expected Improvements functionality.
+Type of impact KPI Expected Improvements where especially the cost of operation includes energy consumption and productivity.
+CAPEX are assumed to be kept at today's level but with additional functionality.
 OPEX-relevant factors reduced by different measures as e.g. Staff productivity increased by higher automation in train driving and shunting, Energy consumption reduction and improved punctuality by automation.
-Increased Staff productivity is understood as raising the productive hours, which are understood as worked hours from staff minus waiting times, commuting/shuttling times, etc. Increase by 30% Punctuality is understood here as reduction in cumulated delay time and measured as delay/service in time Reduction by 20%
+Energy consumption in kWh reduction measured as energy per passenger-km n Reduction by 10% compared to driver's average, ncreased Staff productivity is understood a raising the productive hours, which a understood as worked hours from staff minuvaiting times, commuting/shuttling times, et re Increase by 30% us c.
+Punctuality is understood here as reduction cumulated delay time and measured a delay/service in time